arokem/scipy-optimize/02-linear-models.md

 than the one that we measured).
 Then we will want to find values of the paraemters $\beta_i$ that bring about the smallest possible value of SSE.

-As mentioned before, finding good values for the parameters, $beta_i$ is called "fitting the model".
+As mentioned before, finding good values for the parameters, $\beta_i$ is called "fitting the model".
 It turns out that linear models are easy to fit.
 Under some fairly generic assumptions (for example that $\epsilon$ has a zero-mean normal distribution), there is actually an analytic solution to this problem.
 That is,